a-asen/Spotify_Visualizing/README.md

 The data consists of both the my and the worlds top songs (100 and 50 respectively) and data regarding the features of each playlist.

+For the visualizing part below, only the data "my_top_tracks_2022.csv", "my_top_tracks_2022_features.csv", "top_tracks_world_2022.csv" and "top_tracks_world_2022.csv" are used.
+Although some additional data can be fond there

+All plots should be reproducible by cloning the repositry and running the script.
+It is important to change the working directory to where you have saved the clone.
+From there, the data should automatically be loaded, and three plots should be generated.

 ## Visualizing
 For the visualizing part, we plot the track feautres of each playlist against each other.